-- a.
-Work with SO/ACs and NomCom to develop a set of principles, parameters and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate: - i.
-If the SO/AC/NomCom have a continuous purpose in the ICANN structure. - ii.
-Whether changes to the structures and operations are desirable to improve the overall effectiveness of ICANN. - iii.
-Whether changes to the structures and operations are desirable to ensure optimal representation of community views. - b.
-Develop guidelines for the Self-Assessment that could be carried out by each SO/AC/NomCom and their relevant component parts, as applicable. - Self-assessment should incorporate relevant outputs from previous Organizational Reviews. - ii.
-Develop a framework for addressing the possibility that a given structure or its component parts do not appear to have a continuing purpose.
-This framework would serve as a guide to inform whether to restructure or remove the no longer relevant component. - c.
-Develop guidelines for the evaluation by a post-Pilot Holistic Review Team. - i.
-Consider how the input from self-assessments conducted by the various SO/AC/NomCom and their component parts should be aggregated and analyzed. - ii.
-Consider what additional fact their relevant component parts.
+- C. ATRT3 stated objective: "Review SO/AC/NC as a whole to determine if they continue to have a purpose in the ICANN structure as they are currently constituted or if any changes in structures and operations are desirable to improve the overall effectiveness of ICANN as well as ensure optimal representation of community views (but taking into consideration any impacts on the Board or the Empowered Community)."
+This will be addressed within the Holistic Review Program by the following proposed Pilot Holistic Review steps: - a.
+In cooperation with SO/ACs and NomCom, develop a set of principles and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate: - If the SO/AC/NomCom and their component parts have a continuous purpose in the ICANN structure. - ii.
+Whether changes to the structures and operations are desirable to improve the overall effectiveness of ICANN. - Whether changes to the structures and operations are desirable to ensure optimal representation of community views. - Develop operational guidelines for the Self-Assessment that could be carried out by each SO/AC/NomCom and their relevant component parts, as applicable. - i.
+Self-assessment should incorporate relevant outputs from previous Organizational Reviews. - ii.
+Develop a framework for addressing the possibility that a given structure or its component parts do not appear to have a continuing purpose and/or for creating a new structure.
+This framework would serve as a

-- Guidelines for the self-assessment. - A framework for addressing the possibility that a given structure or its component parts do not appear to have a continuing purpose. - Guidelines for the evaluation by a post-Pilot Holistic Review Team.
+- Set of principles and criteria for a self-assessment to be conducted by SO/AC/NomCom and their relevant component parts. - 2.
+Operational guidelines for the self-assessment. - 3.
+A framework for addressing the possibility that: - a given structure or its component parts do not appear to have a continuing purpose - b. the creation of any new structure(s) or component parts is needed - 4.
+Guidelines for the evaluation by a post-pilot Holistic Review Team.